 - Phillips and Denbury are interested in using this simulator in their field operations, specifically, for foam/CO2.

-The team is testing and validating recently implemented features in the new simulator DOE-CO2-v1.
-Both empirical and semi-empirical foam models are being tested using published experimental data.
+The team finished testing and validating recently implemented features in the new simulator UT-DOECO2.
+Both empirical and semi-empirical foam models were tested using published experimental data.
 The first foam model is based on two simultaneous mechanisms affecting mobility of gas in the presence of foam, namely, the reduction of the gas relative permeability because of gas trapping, and the increase in gas apparent viscosity due to the resistance of movement of lamellae.
 The second foam model follows the local-equilibrium approximation method to the population balance modeling where the foam texture is approximated by placing foam-generation and coalescence rates in equilibrium.
 This foam-texture approximation increases the applicability of population balance models in the full-field three-dimensional studies.
-The aim is to validate the models and gain some confidence in their prediction capability.
+The aim was to validate the models and gain some confidence in their prediction capability.

 A modified version of Jerauld’s three-phase general hysteresis relative permeability model has been incorporated into the new simulator for further testing.
 This model is applicable to mixed-wet reservoirs and approaches the correct two- and three- phase flow when one phase appears or disappears due to mass transfer with other phase(s).
 The trapping behavior of oil and gas phases is capillary number dependent and scaled proportional to the capillary number of the trapped phase, i.e., oil and/or gas.
-The curvatures of the gas and oil relative permeabilities are also scaled according to the capillary desaturation curve.
-Preliminary simulations have been performed to test Jerauld’s model, specifically, hysteretic behavior, the impact on oil recovery, and CO2 breakthrough times for different mobility control methods such as Water-Alternating-Gas (WAG).
+The curvatures of the gas and oil relative permeabilities were also scaled according to the capillary desaturation curve.
+The team performed simulations to test Jerauld’s model, specifically, its impact on oil recovery, hysteretic behavior, and CO2 breakthrough times for different mobility control methods such as Water-Alternating-Gas.